 Plastic Bins – You can get some cute ones at the Dollar Tree that are perfect for storing craft supplies.
 They usually have a variety of colors available.
 I’m sure you can get them elsewhere, but if you are on a budget, this is a great option.
 You can check out other Dollar Store organization products here.

-Shelves – You can just be some shelving units for your office, or smaller shelves to put throughout your craft room.
+Shelves – You can just add some shelving units for your office, or smaller shelves to put throughout your craft room.
 You can get freestanding ones or floating ones to put on the wall.
 Shelves are essential to the organization in my opinion.
 This is a fun way to organize paint using wall shelves.

 I just loved this idea for scissor storage from Craft Remedy!